-7. The Debtors seek entry of interim and final orders, substantially in the form attached hereto as Exhibit A (the "Interim Order") and Exhibit B (the "Final Order," and together with the Interim Order, the "Proposed Orders"), (i) authorizing, but not directing, the Debtors to pay Critical Vendors in an amount not to exceed the Critical Vendors Claims Cap on an interim basis and final basis; and (ii) granting related relief.
+1. The Debtors seek entry of interim and final orders, substantially in the form attached hereto as Exhibit A (the "Interim Order") and Exhibit B (the "Final Order," and together with the Interim Order, the "Proposed Orders"), (i) authorizing, but not directing, the Debtors to pay prepetition claims of certain vendors that are critical to the Debtors' ongoing business operations (the "Critical Vendors") in an amount not to exceed \$53,000 on an interim and final basis (the "Critical Vendors Claims Cap"); and (ii) granting related relief.